crate/cratedb-guide/docs/integrate/scikit-learn/index.md

 :::{rubric} About
 :::

-[scikit-learn], built on NumPy, SciPy, and matplotlib, is an open-source Python package that includes simple and efficient tools for predictive data analysis.
+[scikit-learn], built on NumPy, SciPy, and Matplotlib, is an open-source Python package that includes simple and efficient tools for predictive data analysis.